sara-nl/researchclouddocs/docs/collaborative_organisations.rst

 How to request a new CO
 -------------------------

-A new CO can be requested by using the `request` button on the new CO part of of the profile page.
-After the request is send to SURF our helpdesk will create a new CO in SCZ.
-You will a message after the CO is created.
-We will also start the procedure to create persistent CO storage for this CO in ResearchDrive.
-Details xabout this storage are explained in the next paragraph.
+A new CO can be requested by using the `request` button on the new CO part of of the Profile page in Research Cloud.
+You can then follow the steps and a new CO will be created in SCZ.
+You will receive an e-mail after the CO is created with a link that you can follow to manage the CO in SCZ.

+You are likely unable to see your CO in the Research Cloud portal just yet.
+You can follow these steps:

+1. Log into SCZ (e.g.: by following the link to your CO when you requested its creation, or by going to: https://comanage.pilot.scz.lab.surf.nl)
+2. On the left-column menu, choose "Collaborations"
+3. On the list, choose the CO that you want to make visible in Research Cloud
+4. On the left-column menu, choose "Configuration"
+5. For every row in the table, click on "Reprovision all"

 After the CO is created you can invite users into your CO from the SCZ user interface.

+We will explain the procedure to create persistent CO storage for this CO in ResearchDrive.
+Details about this storage are explained in the next paragraph.

 Persistent CO storage